tzinmein/Structure.Sketching/README.md

 [![Linux Build Status](https://github.com/tzinmein/Structure.Sketching/actions/workflows/dotnet.yml/badge.svg)](https://github.com/tzinmein/Structure.Sketching/actions/workflows/dotnet.yml)

-Structure.Sketching is an image processing library for use with platforms supporting .NET Standard 2.1.
-While currently in beta, the library is fairly usable at this stage.
-The namespaces may change for individual classes as it is cleaned up for production but otherwise it should be fairly safe to use.
+Structure.Sketching is an image processing library targeting the latest .NET LTS, which is currently 6.0.
+It is currently in beta.
+The namespaces may be adjusted as it is cleaned up for production, but otherwise it should be fairly safe to use.

 ## Supported Formats/Filters